Backpacking Europe and looking for useful tips? This article is all you need!

 Before anything, buy your flight ticket to where you want to go first.
 (Not sure where you want to start?
 Simple.
 Start where the airfare is the cheapest).

-Also Read: Tips For Applying For A Schengen Visa
+Also Read: Tips For Schengen Visa for Indians

 Once you have the flight ticket and the destination of origin, celebrate to the fact that you’ve already done half of the planning.
 Now stop reading all the 99,999,999,999 websites about Europe Travel, write down the first few names that come to your and open Google Maps.
 Connect the destinations and try to make a loop out of them (so you don’t have to do the same journey during the trip).